coverclock/com-diag-diminuto/README.md

 ## Feature Deprecations

-The Pin feature, which makes it easy to manipulate General Purpose Input/Output (GPIO) pins, uses the deprecated sysfs ABI.
+The Pin feature, which makes it easy to manipulate General Purpose Input/Output (GPIO) pins, uses the deprecated Linux sysfs ABI.
+You can expect this feature to build, and even pass unit testing (which does not use hardware or the actual Linux ABI),  but not work in later Linux-based platforms.
+The Line feature replaces Pin, uses the newer ioctl ABI, and necessarily has a different API.
+The Line feature will not build on older Linux platforms because the required header file will be missing.

 ## Build Warnings